vominhtri231/Notes/Java/JavaEE/JPA/EnityManager.md

 @PersistenceUnit
 EntityManagerFactory emFactory;

-EntityManager entityManager = emFactory.createEntityManager();
+// This also create the persistent context EntityManager entityManager = emFactory.createEntityManager();

-// To gain access to the transaction
-// For JTA transaction
-@Resource
-UserTransaction transaction;
 // For resource local transaction
 EntityTransaction transaction = entityManager.getTransaction();

 transaction.begin();
-// Work with the persistence context ... transaction.commit();
+// the unit of work
+transaction.commit();
 // the object changes will be auto migrated at this point
 ```